 A wide range of traffic count data has been collected across each of the 43 communities.
 In general, a higher number of completed traffic counts is an indication that a transportation safety or congestion study was conducted in that community during the calendar year.
-No traffic counts were performed for the Town of Middlefield and less than five traffic counts were performed in the communities of Blandford, Hatfield, Holland, Montgomery, Palmer, and Worthington.
-PVPC staff sent letters to the Board of Selectmen in each of these communities in the 2017 calendar year to provide information on our regional traffic counting program.
-Unfortunately, none of these communities were interested in participating in the regional traffic counting program at that time.
-In response, PVPC has scheduled traffic counts for communities without any recent data in the last five years as part of Task 2.1 - Traffic Counting in the UPWP.
+No traffic counts were performed over the five-year period from 2015-2019 for the Towns of Blandford, Holland, Montgomery, Southampton and Wales.
+Less than five traffic counts were performed in another 13 communities.
+In 2017 PVPC sent letters to the Board of Selectmen in communities with a low number of historic traffic counts to provide information on our regional traffic counting program.
+Unfortunately, this was not successful in increasing interest in the program.
+In response, PVPC has scheduled traffic counts in the UPWP beginning in FFY2020 for communities without recent count data as part of Task 2.1 - Traffic Counting.
 These counts will be conducted on key regional roadways and sent to the chief locally elected official and JTC representatives upon completion.
+A total of 10 traffic counts have been selected for the 2020 count season and 8 counts for the 2021 count season.

 PVPC collects pavement distress data for all federal aid eligible roadways in the region.
-This data is typically collected on a four year rotation and is summarized in the table on page 54 and figure on page 55.
+This data is typically collected on a four-year rotation and is summarized in the table on page 54 and figure on page 55.
 No pavement distress data is currently collected for the Town of Middlefield as there are no federal aid eligible roadways.
 Pavement distress data is summarized and distributed to each of the remaining 42 communities after it is collected.
-New pavement data was collected in 5 communities during 2018 to assist in the development of the update to the Regional Transportation Plan.
-New data will be collected in 7 communities in 2019 and 7 communities in 2020.
+New pavement data was collected in 7 communities during 2019 to assist in the development of the update to the Regional Transportation Plan.
+New data will be collected in 9 communities in 2020 and 12 communities in 2021.